Chapter 7 Annotation

-Level 4: Use and intergration of tandem MS data based on data dependant/independent acquistion mode or in silico predction
+Level 4: Use and integration of tandem MS data based on data dependent/independent acquisition mode or in silico prediction

-Level 5: Retention time prediction based on library-available retention index or quantitative structure-retnetion relationships (QSRR) models.
+Level 5: Retention time prediction based on library-available retention index or quantitative structure-retention relationships (QSRR) models.

 The major issue in annotation is the redundancy peaks from same metabolite.
-Unlike genomcis, peaks or featuers from peak selection are not independant with each other.
-Adducts, in-source fragments and isotopes would lead to missannotation.
-A commen solution is that use known adducts, neutral losses, molecular multimers or multipley charged ions to compare mass distances.
+Unlike genomes, peaks or features from peak selection are not independent with each other.
+Adducts, in-source fragments and isotopes would lead to wrong annotation.
+A common solution is that use known adducts, neutral losses, molecular multimers or multiple charged ions to compare mass distances.

-According to the defination from the Chemical Analysis Working Group of the Metabolomics Standards Intitvative(Sumner et al. 2007; Viant et al. 2017).
+According to the definition from the Chemical Analysis Working Group of the Metabolomics Standards Intitvative(Lloyd W. Sumner et al. 2007; Mark R. Viant et al. 2017).
 Four levels of confidence could be assigned to identification: